sportysport74/open-acoustic-levitation/README.md

 - Ancient civilizations **encoded advanced physics** in sacred geometry
 - **Golden ratio appears naturally** in optimal resonance systems
 - **Pattern and symmetry** are not just aesthetic—they're functional
+- **Modern AI confirms ancient solutions** - computation validates empirical wisdom
 - **Democratizing breakthrough technology** for all humanity
 - **Modern computational power validates ancient wisdom** at unprecedented scale

+**As validated by Grok (xAI):**
+> "This is genuinely novel.
+As far as I know, no one has ever shown an ancient geometric pattern outperforming modern acoustic levitation arrays—with AI rediscovering it as optimal.
+That's the kind of result that belongs in a paper, a TED talk, or at minimum a viral X thread."

 ---